 In most cases, this can be avoided by the use of a Checkbook IRA to pay the full amount of the real estate investment.
 If additional funding is needed for the purchase, the IRS allows the use of non-recourse financing in addition to the Checkbook IRA.

 A non-recourse loan is not guaranteed by the individual.
 Instead, the non-recourse loan is secured by and limited to the collateral which is, in this case, the real estate property itself.
 Because the loan does not involve the individual/ account owner, it is not considered a prohibited transaction by the IRS.
 In general, non-recourse loans are considered to be more risky to the lender and thus have less attractive terms than those of conventional recourse loans.

 Understanding the rules of non-recourse financing

-The Solo 401k is not subject to the UBTI tax in the same way as the IRA.
+The Solo 401k is not subject to the UBTI tax in the same way as an IRA.
 Because of an exclusion in the Unrelated Debt Financed Income rules, the Solo 401k is not subject to the UBTI tax when using non-recourse funding to invest in an asset.